Sort columns

 Replace values in a column

-To find and replace non-missing and missing text and numeric values that are contained in the specified column, select Replace All from the Data Prep Options dropdown menu or the column context menu.
+To find and replace non-missing and missing text and numeric values that are contained in the specified column, select Replace Values from the Data Prep Options dropdown menu or the column context menu.
 The validity of the find value is determined by the column's data type and user's regional settings.

 For text columns, you can also specify the following options.